What are Student Election Workers?

-- Fill out the Student Election Clerk Application and Permission Slip (PDF, 30k).
+- Fill out the Student Election Clerk Application and Permission Slip (PDF).

 - Have your parent or guardian sign the Parent/Legal Guardian Permission portion.

 - Have your school principal sign the School Principal Authorization portion.
-Also, take the proper steps to ensure that your absence from school on Election Day will be excused.
+Also, take the proper steps to ensure that your absence from school in order to work during Early Voting or on Election Day will be excused.

 - Send the application to the local elections officials conducting the election in which you wish to serve (county clerk/elections administrator, city secretary, school superintendent, etc.).
 Try to send application at least 60 days prior to Election Day (even though there is no statutory deadline).

-- If selected, attend the required election training class prior to Election Day.
+- If selected, attend the required election training class prior serving as a clerk.
 This training provides all the necessary information and knowledge to be a successful elections clerk.

-- Work at the polls on Election Day.
+- Work at the polls as assigned during Early Voting or on Election Day.